giabao2807/giabao2807/README.md

 <h1 align='center'> Hi there 👋, I'm Gia Bảo  👩‍💻 </h1>

 <p align='center'>
-  Living in Da Nang city and try hard to come <b>a software engineer </b>
+  Living in Da Nang city and try hard to come <b>web developer</b>
 </p>
 <p align='center'>
-  I'm most comfortable in that weird, funky world between design and development—that's where the most fun, creative, boundary-breaking work happens.
-If you're interested in the work I do, please consider supporting me on GitHub!
+  You can call me <b>Nyy</b>.🌸 Love cat and love myself.🍓<br/> I'm most comfortable in that weird, funky world between design and development—that's where the most fun, creative, boundary-breaking work happens.
+  Contact me anytime if you like ✨
 </p>

 <p align='center'>